 Why We Are Here

-UKTheatreSchool SCIO is a Scottish Charitable Incorporated Organisation.
-We believe performing arts training should be available to all young people as it is key for overall self-confidence.
+UKTheatreSchool is an award-winning performing arts academy based in Glasgow, Scotland.
+UKTheatreSchool SCIO is a Scottish Charitable Incorporated Organisation and believes performing arts training should be available to all young people as it is key for overall self-confidence.
 Training in the arts has transferable skills that can be used in every walk of life.
-We work with young people to help them progress in the arts and most importantly become confident adults who are ready to take on the world.
+At UKTheatreSchool we work with young people to help them progress in the arts and most importantly become confident adults who are ready to take on the world.
 We have one of the most rewarding jobs on the planet.

 Our Mission Statement